-The GEF Sixth Annual Performance Report (APR) 2009, presented and prepared by the GEF Evaluation Office, focuses on completed projects for which terminal evaluations were submitted during fiscal year 2009 (FY 2009).
-The full report provides an assessment of project outcomes, project sustainability, project completion delays, materialization of cofinancing, and the quality of monitoring in completed projects.
-The report’s main focus is on terminal evaluations from 55 projects submitted in FY2009, accounting for $208 million in GEF funding.
+The GEF Seventh Annual Performance Report (APR) 2010, prepared by the GEF Evaluation Office focuses on completed projects for which terminal evaluations were submitted during fiscal year 2010 (FY 2010).
+The full report presents an assessment of project outcomes, project sustainability, project completion delays, materialization of cofinancing, and the quality of monitoring and evaluation in completed projects.
+The report’s main focus is on terminal evaluations from 48 projects submitted to the Evaluation Office in FY2010, accounting for US$177 million in GEF funding.

 The following conclusions were reached by the evaluation:

-- Outcome achievements of 91 per cent of projects reviewed were in the satisfactory range.
+- 92 per cent of completed projects rated in the satisfactory range for outcome achievements.

-- The quality of 72 per cent of terminal evaluations was rated satisfactory or above.
+- 86 per cent of terminal evaluations submitted in FY2010 were rated moderately satisfactory or above.